VibeCoder01/SystemInsightsAnalyser/README.md

   - `computer-name`
   - `computer.domain.com` (FQDN)
   - `domain\computer`
+- **Robust CSV Parsing**: The app correctly handles standard CSV formats, including fields that are enclosed in double quotes and may contain commas (e.g., `"Windows 11, Enterprise"`).
 - **Enhanced CSV Export**: Download the complete, filtered "Consolidated Machine View" as a CSV file.
 The export now includes a dedicated column indicating if a machine is considered "disappeared," as well as detailed columns for OS, Last User, Make, and Model from each source file.

 ## How to Use the Application